menu

 Demographics

-The education level of Richmond citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.40% of adults 25 and older in Richmond have a college degree.
+The education level of Richmond citizens is a little higher than the average for US cities and towns: 23.11% of adults in Richmond have at least a bachelor's degree.

 Richmond is a somewhat ethnically-diverse city.
 The people who call Richmond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richmond residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Richmond include German, Irish, Polish, French, and Italian.
+Important ancestries of people in Richmond include German, Irish, Polish, English, and French.

 The most common language spoken in Richmond is English.
 Other important languages spoken here include Polish and Italian.